 The level of DWI punishment in Minnesota typically depends on the degree of your DWI charge – and whether you have others on your record – as well as the facts and circumstances surrounding the case.
 The most crucial and perhaps most life-altering civil consequence of a DWI conviction is the loss of your driving privileges.
 Even a first-time DWI offense where your BAC is less than 0.16 percent results in some loss of driving privileges for up to a year.
 You are highly likely to lose your license if convicted of a DWI in Minnesota..
 A work permit and use of an ignition interlock is possible, however.

 If your blood alcohol concentration for a first-time DWI offense was lower than 0.16 percent, you can face up to ninety days in jail and a fine of up to $1,000.
 However, if during that offense, you also had a child in your car, you can face up to a year in jail and a fine of up to $3,000.

-An experienced DWI attorney – especially one who specializes in DWI cases – is imperative if probation is the preferred alternative to jail.
+An experienced DWI attorney – especially one experienced in DWI cases like Minnesota DWI Lawyer Gerald Miller – is imperative if probation is the preferred alternative to jail.
 Probation can either be heavily supervised or lightly supervised by a probation officer, which is another reason to have a great attorney on your side.
 Your lawyer can push for light supervision, as we have some methods to try and accomplish that.
 Probation will require you to do any or all of the following, depending on what the judge decides.
 Here are some of the common conditions of probation that could be a part of your sentence:

 - Abstain from alcohol and drugs